puppetlabs/puppet-docs/source/guides/installation.markdown

-The only prerequisite for Puppet that doesn't come as part of the Ruby standard library is [facter](http://www.puppetlabs.com/projects/facter/index.html), which is also developed by Reductive Labs.
+The only prerequisite for Puppet that doesn't come as part of the Ruby standard library is [facter](http://www.puppetlabs.com/projects/facter/index.html), which is also developed by Puppet Labs.

 All other prerequisites Ruby libraries should come with any standard Ruby 1.8.2+ install.
 Should your OS not come with the complete standard library (or you are using a custom Ruby build), these include: